HusenjanDev/Quartz/content/Projects/Development/0000 Security Asset Platform.md

 ## About Project

 The Security Asset Platform is a project I decided to build to increase my knowledge about software development and  cybersecurity.
 The idea is to build a application using C++ or Rust which sends changes occurring on the system to a backend API and use these datas to summarize logs from the servers.
+I will be open sourcing once the product is ready to be used in production to then I'll be blogging about the platform.

 ## 22 December 2025